 The four configurations are identical and completely interchangeable (except that their settings are independent).
-For example you might want to use the main Hauptwerk configuration for normal playing, and another (such as 'alt config 1') for testing out different settings (such as voicing in the Hauptwerk Advanced Edition), without affecting the settings in your 'main' configuration.
+For example, you might wish to use the main Hauptwerk configuration for normal playing, and another (such as 'alt config 1') for testing out different settings (such as voicing in the Hauptwerk Advanced Edition), without affecting the settings in your 'main' configuration.